 The souvenir jacket(commonly known as the sukajyan in Japan) originated during the early days of post World War II.
 The jackets featured of oriental designs (eagle, tiger, dragon) and/or the servicemen's very own designs of their unit or base names, etc. Later, souvenir jackets became commercialized and sold through Post Exchanges (PX: commissaries within the US army bases) throughout Japan.
 Kosho & Co., the predecessor of Toyo Enterprise, was the main suppliers of the souvenir jackets and other garments for U.S. bases at the time.
 By the 1950's, during its peak, Kosho & Co. had acquired 95% of entire souvenir jacket market.
-Rooting back from Kosho & Co., Tailor Toyo has been the leading brand of creating sukajyan for over half a decade.
+Rooting back from Kosho & Co., Tailor Toyo has been the leading brand of creating sukajyan for over half century.
 Sukajyan by Tailor Toyo is not merely a temporary trend, but a representation of the culture that has been passed down for generations and the essence of originality and authenticity.